jeevannn0/metadrob-test/README.md

 ## Approach Of The Project:

-The approach in simple words is like i mad 2 files in the src folder those are canvascomponents and another one is controls .To get the 3d odels i used the threejs lib dri(@react-three/drei) to get those models and add the spices like shadow rotation etc.. as you said in the task.
-And in the conrols file i create the toggle button to show and hide the models and slide bar to set the roatation speed for the objects. yeah i think thats it And i ahve use threejs for little style up the components.
+The approach in simple words is like i made 2 files in the src folder those are canvascomponents and another one is controls .To get the 3d objects i have used the threejs lib dri(@react-three/drei) to get those models and add the spices like shadow rotation etc.. as you said in the task.
+And in the controls file i create the toggle button to show and hide the models and slide bar to set the rotation speed for the objects. yeah i think that's it And i have use threejs for little style up the components.